We See

 DIM/SIMS – Threats and safety to the mind/body

-OI & POTS physiology and management, including hydration, salt intake, compression and medications
+OI & POTS physiology and management, including hydration, salt intake, compression

 Identifying the demands of your activity and your capacity (using a variety of tools eg. heart rate monitors, heart rate variability and activity diaries)